The State of Nature

 Hobbes gives three reasons for thinking that people in the state of nature would be “in that condition which is called war” and, more specifically, a war “of every man, against every man” (13.8).

 Before we get into the specifics, I want to say something about whether Hobbes has a pessimistic view of human nature.
 He sure seems to!
 But I think that’s a little misleading.
 What is interesting about us for Hobbes is that we do not live in our natural condition.
 We are the only animals who have deliberately changed our social environment.
 We have arts, sciences, commerce, and morality.
 Hobbes’s point is that all of this good stuff depends on something we made: the state.
 So he thinks we are pretty great.

 Here are two techniques for reading early modern philosophy (roughly 16th-18th century) that I find invaluable: backtracking and trees.

 What I mean by backtracking is that whenever I find a little summary statement, and especially one that mentions a specific number of arguments, I immediately look back through the text to make sure I have identified all the arguments.

-The trigger to backtrack here is this line:
+The trigger to backtrack here is this line in the sixth paragaph.